March 15–22: miscellaneous

 The sun, just before the spring equinox, much higher than when we arrived.
 This is a view east from the tram on Kronberginkatu on Katajanokka.

 An oncoming tram rounding the corner just as we were.

 The front of Kamppi.
 The ground level (from this side; further back the land rises up so the ground floor there is up a level) houses the Espoo bus terminal, which is where we always caught the buses to TKK.

 Another power station, this one in Salmisaari, on the western edge of the city, almost the twin of the Hanasaari one.
 Their footprints are nearly the same size and they're both oriented diagonally to the cardinal directions.
 Weird.

 Sun across my studio desk, just before the spring equinox.

-And across the kitchen floor.
+And across the kitchen floor, just after the equinox.